Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Data and methods

+BIRCH, Gaussian Mixture Model, Hierarchical Clustering, K-Means, Mini-Batch K-Means, and Spectral Clustering are algorithms that do not learn the number of clusters ($K$) from data.
+Therefore, we first perform the Elbow and Silhouette methods to find the optimal number of clusters.
+The Elbow method runs the K-Means clustering algorithm for $K$ values.
+Then, for each $K$, it computes the sum of squared distances (SSD) between data points and their assigned cluster centroids and uses them to propose an optimal number of clusters.
 The Silhouette method determines the degree of separation between clusters by choosing a range of $K$ values and calculating a coefficient for each $K$.
 The silhouette coefﬁcient for a particular data point is calculated by $(b^{i} - a^{i})/{max(a^i, b^i)}$.
 Here, $a^{i}$ represents the average distance from all data points in the same cluster, whereas $b^{i}$ is the average distance from data points that belong to the closest cluster.
 Provided that the sample is on or near the decision boundary between two neighboring clusters, the silhouette coefficient becomes 0.
-A coefficient close to +1 indicates that the sample is far away from neighboring clusters.
-A negative value of the coefficient indicates that samples may have been assigned to the wrong cluster \citep{rousseeuw1987silhouettes,2012arXiv1205.1117S}.
+A coefficient close to +1 indicates that the sample is far from neighboring clusters.
+A negative coefficient value indicates that samples may have been assigned to the wrong cluster \citep{rousseeuw1987silhouettes,2012arXiv1205.1117S}.